 1 egg yolk, lightly beaten

-1. Cook the rice and set aside to cool.
+1. Cook the rice according to package directions and set aside to cool.

 2. While the rice is cooking, make the Béchamel sauce.
 Melt the butter in a small saucepan.
 Stir in the flour and cook over low heat until it begins to turn beige, stirring constantly.
 Whisk in the milk and cook, whisking constantly, until thickened.
 Stud the onion with the cloves, and add to the sauce together with the bay leaf.
 Turn the heat to the lowest setting and simmer for 10 minutes, stirring often to avoid lumps.
 If the sauce is too thick, add more milk, one tablespoon at a time.
 Remove from the heat and discard the onion (or add to another dish) and bay leaf.
 Season lightly with salt and a pinch of nutmeg.
 Let cool.